Corporate governance: Control and ownership structures

 Control and ownership structure refers to the types and composition of shareholders in a corporation.
 In some countries such as most of Continental Europe, ownership is not necessarily equivalent to control due to the existence of e.g. dual-class shares, ownership pyramids, voting coalitions, proxy votes and clauses in the articles of association that confer additional voting rights to long-term shareholders.
 Ownership is typically defined as the ownership of cash flow rights whereas control refers to ownership of control or voting rights.
 Researchers often "measure" control and ownership structures by using some observable measures of control and ownership concentration or the extent of inside control and ownership.
 Some features or types of control and ownership structure involving corporate groups include pyramids, cross-shareholdings, rings, and webs.
 German "concerns" (Konzern) are legally recognized corporate groups with complex structures.
 Japanese keiretsu (系列) and South Korean chaebol (which tend to be family-controlled) are corporate groups which consist of complex interlocking business relationships and shareholdings.
 Cross-shareholding is an essential feature of keiretsu and chaebol groups.
 Corporate engagement with shareholders and other stakeholders can differ substantially across different control and ownership structures.

+Difference in firm size

+In smaller companies founder‐owners often play a pivotal role in shaping corporate value systems that influence companies for years to come.
+In larger companies that separate ownership and control, managers and boards come to play an influential role.
+This is in part due to the distinction between employees and shareholders in large firms, where labour forms part of the corporate organization to which it belongs whereas shareholders, creditors and investors act outside of the organization of interest.

 Family control

 Family interests dominate ownership and control structures of some corporations, and it has been suggested that the oversight of family-controlled corporations are superior to corporations "controlled" by institutional investors (or with such diverse share ownership that they are controlled by management).
 A 2003 Business Week study said: "Forget the celebrity CEO.
 Look beyond Six Sigma and the latest technology fad.
 One of the biggest strategic advantages a company can have, it turns out, is blood lines."
-A 2007 study by Credit Suisse found that European companies in which "the founding family or manager retains a stake of more than 10 per cent of the company’s capital enjoyed a superior performance over their respective sectoral peers", reported Financial Times.
+A 2007 study by Credit Suisse found that European companies in which "the founding family or manager retains a stake of more than 10 per cent of the company's capital enjoyed a superior performance over their respective sectoral peers", reported Financial Times.
 Since 1996, this superior performance amounted to 8% per year.